The Amazing Race 28: Development and filming

+In total, this season spanned 18 cities and 10 countries over 27000 mi and included first-time visits to Armenia, Colombia, and Georgia.
+Racers were reported near Cartagena, Colombia on November 19, 2015.
+Filming of the show was also reported within and near Tbilisi, Georgia at the Narikala fortress, Rustaveli Theatre, the Bridge of Peace, and the Jvari Monastery in Mtskheta on November 27, 2015.
+Filming concluded on December 6, 2015, after 21 days.

 Phil Keoghan stated that the use of social media stars was considered a "social experiment" attempting to bridge the gap between long-time fans of the show and younger viewers who may not have been born when the show debuted in 2001.
 Keoghan stated that bringing in contestants whom younger viewers may be more familiar with, particularly when promoted over social media, generated interest in earlier seasons of the show.
 Executive producer Bertram van Munster stated that the use of social media stars was also something suggested by CBS, due to the fact that CBS wanted to see the show to gain more involvement with social media.

-Cast
+Contestants

-The cast consisted of Internet celebrities and their relatives and friends.
+The cast was announced on November 15, 2015, prior to the start of filming, and consisted of Internet celebrities and their relatives and friends.
 Most of the cast had achieved prior fame through social media platforms, such as YouTube, Vine, and Instagram.